cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 #### Cause #5

 Illicitly obtained game data will also cause this to happen. <router-link to="/dumping-games">Dumping</router-link> your game data is the only method that Cemu provides support for.
-Asking for help with illegally downloading that data will result in an immediate ban or warning.
+Asking for help with illegally downloaded data will result in an immediate ban or warning.

 ### "Error: This title is encrypted.
 To run this application ..."